Underworld (2003 film)

-Underworld is a 2003 action horror film directed by Len Wiseman and written by Danny McBride, based on a story by Kevin Grevioux, Wiseman and McBride.
-Kevin Grevioux wrote the original screenplay.
-The film centers on the secret history of vampires and lycans (an abbreviated form of lycanthrope, which means werewolf).
-It is the first (chronologically, the second) installment in the Underworld franchise.
-The main plot revolves around Selene (Kate Beckinsale), a vampire Death Dealer hunting Lycans.
-She finds herself attracted to a human, Michael Corvin (Scott Speedman), who is being targeted by the Lycans.
+Underworld is a 2003 action horror film directed by Len Wiseman in his feature film directorial debut, from a screenplay by Danny McBride, based on a story by Kevin Grevioux, Wiseman, and McBride.
+The film stars Kate Beckinsale, Scott Speedman, Michael Sheen, Shane Brolly, Erwin Leder, and Bill Nighy.
+The plot centers on the secret history of vampires and lycans (an abbreviated form of lycanthrope, which means werewolf).
+The main plot revolves around Selene (Beckinsale), a vampire Death Dealer hunting Lycans.
+She finds herself attracted to a human, Michael Corvin (Speedman), who is being targeted by the Lycans.
 After Michael is bitten by a Lycan, Selene must decide whether to do her duty and kill him or go against her clan and save him.
-Alongside Beckinsale and Speedman, the film stars Michael Sheen, Shane Brolly, and Bill Nighy.

-An international co-production between companies from the United Kingdom, Germany, Hungary, and the United States, the film was released on September 19, 2003.
-Upon its release, the film received generally negative reviews from critics, but a smaller number of reviewers praised elements such as the film's stylish Gothic visuals, the "icy English composure" in Kate Beckinsale's performance, and the extensively worked-out vampire–werewolf mythology that serves as the film's backstory.
-A surprise hit, the film grossed $95 million against a production budget of $22 million.
-The film was followed by Underworld: Evolution, released three years later, and by three other films.
+Underworld premiered at the Grauman's Chinese Theatre in Los Angeles, California on September 15, 2003, and was released in the United States on September 19, by Sony Pictures Releasing.
+The film received generally negative reviews from critics.
+A surprise hit, the film grossed over $95 million worldwide against a production budget of $22 million and originated a franchise.

+The film was followed by Underworld: Evolution in 2006.